 To ensure that the CNA is up to date with CSCN activities and to ensure that the CSCN can develop and modify number assignment guidelines, the CNA attends a number of industry fora in the United States (US).
 The CNA attended Common Interest Group on Routing and Rating (CIGRR) meetings to ensure that the Canadian industry is aware of rating and routing changes in the US that affect Canada and Canadian assignment guidelines.
-Due to the COVID-19 pandemic, the CNA attended the following CIGRR meetings in 2021 as teleconference calls:
+The CNA attended the following CIGRR meetings in 2022 as virtual sessions: